Mom guilty of manslaughter in autistic son’s death

 “I couldn’t see any way out of the situation,” except killing herself and Jude, she testified.

 Both men have denied Jordan’s claims, and neither has been criminally charged.
+However, she has had many a wrongful death claim positioned against her.

 Prosecutors sought to poke holes in her account.
 They noted that she said Jude, who spoke only a few words, typed to her such messages as “I want to aggressively punish God” starting at age 6 1/2 and accused nearly two dozen different people of abusing him.